 Remove the protective covering from both sides of the front piece of polycarbonate.
 Making sure both pieces of polycarbonate are free of dust and debris, carefully place the front polycarbonate sheet on top of the photo, lining up all four holes.
 Insert the standoff bolt and screw the frame together.

-Double-check the width of the top standoff bolts with your measuring tape and mark same distance on the wall, leaving a mark where you want to place each standoff bolt.
+Double-check the width of the top standoff bolts with your measuring tape and mark the same distance on the wall, leaving a mark where you want to place each standoff bolt.
 Use masking tape and a level to ensure the two holes are straight.